PrivacyTestDriver/phishphillet/docs/about.md

 # Don't be a phish!
-We hope our little phishing website will help you learn how to identify when an email is phishy so you will not be phished.
+We hope our little phishing website will entertain you, and just maybe help you learn how to identify when an email is phishy so you will not be phished.

 # We need your help!
+We can't phillet phishers without phishing emails!
 Did you receive a phishing email, or want to know if a suspicious email is indeed phishy?
 Send it to us so we can phillet it for you!
 We will remove your identifying information before posting it, unless